gerardpc/python-course/docs/sections/python/datetime.md

 import datetime
 ```

-The datetime module name and the class names are the same (that's unfortunate), so we can't import the
+The datetime module name and this class name are the same (that's unfortunate), so we can't import the
+class and module name directly without causing a name conflict.
+However, as always we can import only
-classes directly.
-We can import the classes we need into our namespace using the `from ... import ...` syntax:
+the classes and functions we need from the module:

 ```python
 from datetime import date, time, datetime, timedelta